scottschreckengaust/getdata-004/CodeBook.md

  FourierTransformBodyAccelerationJerkSignalMeanYAxis = The mean jerk signal of the body acceleration along the y-axis in standard gavity units.
  FourierTransformBodyAccelerationJerkSignalMeanZAxis = The mean jerk signal of the body acceleration along the z-axis in standard gavity units.

- FourierTransformBodyAccelerationJerkSignalStandardDeviationXAxis =
- FourierTransformBodyAccelerationJerkSignalStandardDeviationYAxis
- FourierTransformBodyAccelerationJerkSignalStandardDeviationZAxis

- FourierTransformBodyGyroscopeMeanXAxis
- FourierTransformBodyGyroscopeMeanYAxis
- FourierTransformBodyGyroscopeMeanZAxis

- FourierTransformBodyGyroscopeStandardDeviationXAxis
- FourierTransformBodyGyroscopeStandardDeviationYAxis
- FourierTransformBodyGyroscopeStandardDeviationZAxis

- FourierTransformBodyAccelerationMagnitudeMean
- FourierTransformBodyAccelerationMagnitudeStandardDeviation
- FourierTransformBodyBodyAccelerationJerkSignalMagnitudeMean
- FourierTransformBodyBodyAccelerationJerkSignalMagnitudeStandardDeviation
- FourierTransformBodyBodyGyroscopeMagnitudeMean
- FourierTransformBodyBodyGyroscopeMagnitudeStandardDeviation
- FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeMean
- FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeStandardDeviation
+ FourierTransformBodyAccelerationJerkSignalStandardDeviationXAxis = The standard deviation of the jerk signal for the body acceleration along the x-axis in standard gravity units.
+ FourierTransformBodyAccelerationJerkSignalStandardDeviationYAxis = The standard deviation of the jerk signal for the body acceleration along the y-axis in standard gravity units.
+ FourierTransformBodyAccelerationJerkSignalStandardDeviationZAxis = The standard deviation of the jerk signal for the body acceleration along the z-axis in standard gravity units.

+ FourierTransformBodyGyroscopeMeanXAxis = The mean fourier transform of the gyroscope angular velocity along the x-axis in radians per second.
+ FourierTransformBodyGyroscopeMeanYAxis = The mean fourier transform of the gyroscope angular velocity along the y-axis in radians per second.
+ FourierTransformBodyGyroscopeMeanZAxis = The mean fourier transform of the gyroscope angular velocity along the z-axis in radians per second.

+ FourierTransformBodyGyroscopeStandardDeviationXAxis = The standard deviation for the fourier transform for the gyroscope angular velocity along the x-axis.
+ FourierTransformBodyGyroscopeStandardDeviationYAxis = The standard deviation for the fourier transform for the gyroscope angular velocity along the y-axis.
+ FourierTransformBodyGyroscopeStandardDeviationZAxis = The standard deviation for the fourier transform for the gyroscope angular velocity along the z-axis.

+ FourierTransformBodyAccelerationMagnitudeMean = The mean FourierTransformBodyAccelerationMagnitudeStandardDeviation = The standard deviation FourierTransformBodyBodyAccelerationJerkSignalMagnitudeMean = The mean FourierTransformBodyBodyAccelerationJerkSignalMagnitudeStandardDeviation = The standard deviation FourierTransformBodyBodyGyroscopeMagnitudeMean = The mean FourierTransformBodyBodyGyroscopeMagnitudeStandardDeviation = The standard deviation FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeMean = The mean FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeStandardDeviation = The standard deviation